kitschpatrol/yanki/readme.md

 ### Media asset synchronization

-By default, Yanki will automatically copy local image, media, and audio media linked in your notes' markdown to Anki's media storage system.
+By default, Yanki will automatically copy local image, media, and audio media linked in your notes' Markdown to Anki's media storage system.
 With an option, it can do the same for remote assets.

 Note that Anki's underlying implementation requires media assets to be less than 100 MB in size.
 There are also internal limits around filename length, but Yanki manages the filename for you internally, so this is not a concern.